 Now, I don’t love it for the small arm workout that it provides (while that is a nice little bonus) but for a couple of other reasons… One reason is that when I fill it up at night I like knowing that when everyone wakes up in the morning there will be nice, cool, fresh water to drink.

 The other reason is that when I carry that water jug the short distance from the sink to the dispenser I am reminded of the women in the Bible.
 I am sure you have heard the story of Rebecca and Isaac.
-Abraham sent out his servant, Eliezer, to bring back a wife for his son Isaac; he said that he would know her by her actions and her offer to water his camels.
-When Eliezer arrived just like Abraham said Rebecca, without a second thought, made trip after trip from the well to the camels until all of them and Eliezer had had their fill.
+Abraham sent out his servant, Eliezer, to bring back a wife for his son Isaac; he said that God would send His angel ahead of him and grant him success.
+When Eliezer arrived he prayed to God that the woman that was supposed to be Isaac’s wife would come and offer him a drink and offer to water his camels as well.
+Just then a young woman named Rebecca, without a second thought, made trip after trip from the well to the camels until all of them and Eliezer had had their fill.

 I would not even begin to compare or make it seem as though the two acts are in any way on the same level.
 Those strong women of the Bible carried heavy, clay pitchers to the well and back to their homes in the heat or cold (I am guessing) multiple times a day.
 While I carry a plastic jug about 20ft… in the comfort of my home…